 If you want to know more about joining the backstage family at BLT, please contact Pat Jones.
 We would love to hear from you!

-We are also, of course, always keen to audition new actors for all our shows.
+We are always keen to audition new actors for our shows.
 Please see our auditions page for more information.